yuizho/repo-insights/README.md

 # repo-insights

 A CLI tool to get Release Frequency and Lead Time for Changes by GitHub repository activity.
+A result is output in TSV format. you can put the result into some spreadsheet application.

 ## Getting Started